Circle packings, renormalizations and subdivision rules: Hyperbolic 3-manifolds with gasket limit sets

-By the discussion above, four distinct cases arise: \begin{enumerate} \item The interior boundary of $N$ is empty, i.e.~$N$ is a handlebody; \item The interior boundary of $N$ consists only of tori; \item $N$ is homeomorphic to $\partial_eN\times [0,1]$; \item The interior boundary of $N$ has at least one non-toroidal component, and $N$ is not homeomorphic to $\partial_eN\times [0,1]$. \end{enumerate} The first two cases are closely related to subdivisions, and will be treated in the next subsection.
-We can distinguish the third case easily from the graph $\mathcal{G}$: \begin{prop} The compression body $N$ is homeomorphic to $\partial_eN\times [0,1]$ if and only if $\mathcal{G}$ is a tree.
+We can distinguish the third case easily from the graph $\mathcal{G}$. \begin{prop} The compression body $N$ is homeomorphic to $\partial_eN\times [0,1]$ if and only if $\mathcal{G}$ is a tree.
 In this case, $M$ has a geometrically finite end and an geometrically infinite end. \end{prop} \begin{proof} Note that in the proof of Lemma~\ref{lem:comp_body}, $\pi^{-1}(S)$ is simply connected if and only if $\mathcal{G}$ is a tree, and thus $\Gamma\cong\pi_1(S)$ if and only if $\mathcal{G}$ is a tree.

 Moreover, $\Gamma\backslash\Omega$ corresponds to a geometrically finite end of $M$.
 The other end must be geometrically infinite, for otherwise some component of $\Omega$ meets others in infinitely many points. \end{proof} It is easy to see that for the last case, we can find a collection of compressing disks to cut off non-toroidal interior boundary components.
 The structure of the nerve graph is thus a hybrid of the geometrically finite case and the tree case.
 We will remark on this case in greater detail later.